Manor of Hillersdon

 The manor of Hillersdon was a historic manor in the parish of Cullompton, Devon, England which was held by the de Hillersdon family from the 13th century until the early 16th century.
 It was then held by a number of different families including the Cockeram, Cruwys and Grant families.
 Hillersdon House was built in the nineteenth century by the Grant family and is still in use.

 History

 Placename

 The name probably means Hildhere's hill; dun means hill in Old English.
 The name Hild is first found in the 7th century and the hill referred to may be the tumulus in Hillersdon Wood.

 Odo FitzGamelin

-In the time of Edward the Confessor, the manor was held by Sheerwold and the Domesday Book of 1086 lists the manor of HILESDONE as the 18th of the 24 Devonshire holdings of Odo FitzGamelin, one of the Devon Domesday Book tenants-in-chief of King William the Conqueror.
+In the time of Edward the Confessor, the manor was held by Sheerwold and Domesday Book lists the manor of HILESDONE as the 18th of the 24 Devonshire holdings of Odo FitzGamelin, one of the Devon Domesday Book tenants-in-chief of King William the Conqueror.
 He was the son-in-law of Theobald FitzBerner, another of the Devon Domesday Book tenants-in-chief.
 The lands of both men later formed part of the feudal barony of Great Torrington.
 His tenant at Hillersdon was Reginald.
 In the Book of Fees (13th century) it is listed as held from the feudal barony of Great Torrington.